 - Request Additional Documents to Register.
 Your incorporating documents are required, and, in some cases, additional documents.

 Follow-up Reminders with Next Steps in Each State.
 You will have additional steps in each state, from an initial report or annual report, and we will send you an overview.
-For example, California has a statement of information due and franchise tax fee, which are separate fees.
+For example, California has a statement of information due and franchise tax fees, which are separate.

-$280 Per State for All Our Processes (State Fees are Separate)
+$197 Per State for All Our Processes (State Fees & COGS are Separate)

 Get Started Now with this Link.
 If you are foreign qualifying in several states, change the quantity in the order form to the number of total states.
 After you order and let us know the states you want to register, we will send you a link to pay the state fees separately

-Each you there are two main services, your registered agent service and (if you choose) a service to file your annual report.
-Annual registered agent fees are $125 and the annual report service (which you are able to file on your own) ranges from $100 to $150 per state.
+There are two main services, your registered agent service and (if you choose) a service to file your annual report.
+Annual registered agent fees are $125, and the annual report service (which you can file on your own) ranges from $100 to $150 per state.